adamatus/race-style-random-drawings/README.md

 * Unlimited number of jockeys
 * Each jockey can have a unique number of ponies
 * Don't like ponies?
 Race bikes or cars instead (upcoming feature)

-### Dependencies

-Currently relies on [MenuCool.com MenuCool Color Picker] (http://www.menucool.com/color-picker) which does not have a clear license (obviously not OSS).
-Download and put in libs/ for now.
-This will be replaced with a more license friendly color picker soon.